gromacs/gromacs/docs/dev-manual/tools.rst

   This script is automatically run by Jenkins to ensure that all commits adhere to :doc:`formatting`.
 If the copyright job does not succeed, it means that this script has something to complain.
+  See :doc:`code-formatting` for details.

+``admin/clang-format.sh``
+  This script enforces coding style using clang-format.
+  This script is automatically run by Jenkins to ensure that all commits adhere to :doc:`formatting`.

 ``admin/git-pre-commit``
   This sample git pre-commit hook can be used if one wants to apply